Digi951/HowMuchLeft.App/README.md

 -s <starttime>: The start time of the working time in the format HH:mm.
 -b <breakstart1>,<breakend1>,<breakstart2>,<breakend2>,...: The breaks during the working time as a list of start and stop times in the format HH:mm,HH:mm,HH:mm,HH:mm,...
 -w <worktime>: The expected working time e.g. '8.0'.
+-e <endofworktime>: Defines the end of work time in the format HH:mm.
 ```

 If no arguments are passed, the program will look for the required arguments in the appsettings.